tajmaun/tajmaun.github.io/_pages/cv.md

 ## Education

-* B.Sc(Engg) in Computer Science and Engineering, University of Chittagong, 2017
+* B.E in Computer Science and Engineering, University of Chittagong, 2017

 ## Work Experience